timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # The page title, or null to hide
 title: null

-# How to order the displayed projects.
-Accepts: lastActivity, created, name, nameWithNamespace
+# Project display order.
+Possible values: lastActivity, created, name, nameWithNamespace
+# Note that this only changes the displayed order and not the order in which they will be fetched.
 orderBy: lastActivity

+# Wether to order displayed projects descending
+orderByDesc: false

 # Multiply all polling intervals by this amount
 # (e.g. 0.5 will make gitlab-monitor poll twice as often)